Obama national security aides meet to discuss Ukraine

 A senior U.S. official, speaking on condition of anonymity, said Kerry presented Lavrov with a number of concrete proposals to defuse tensions and address concerns by Moscow over security and protection of minorities within a united Ukraine.

-The talks hit a wall early on when it became clear that Lavrov was not authorized by the Kremlin to discuss any proposal that might impact Crimea before the referendum, the official said.
+The talks hit a wall early on when it became clear that Lavrov was not authorised by the Kremlin to discuss any proposal that might impact Crimea before the referendum, the official said.

 Washington has said it will be ready to move on Monday to impose visa bans and asset freezes, involving Ukrainian and Russian officials, if the referendum goes ahead and it leads to the annexation of Crimea.
 The European Union and other Western powers have said they will match U.S. sanctions.

-Vice President Joe Biden leaves on Monday on a visit to NATO allies Poland and Lithuania to show support for key partners in the region.
-In Vilnius he will meet the presidents of all three Baltic nations, Lithuania, Estonia and Latvia.

-(Reporting By Steve Holland, Lesley Wroughton and Phil Stewart; Editing by Nick Zieminski and Cynthia Osterman)
+(Reporting By Steve Holland, Lesley Wroughton and Phil Stewart; Editing by Nick Zieminski)